Ed-Fi-Exchange-OSS/Meadowlark/docs/design/caching/README.md

 others lightly used.
 There is a concern that the cache size could grow too large if low-value data are included.
 It may be necessary to add some restriction on caching in the future.
-However, this kind of optimization should be avoided in the initial implementation, keeping the code simple: cache all references.
-Check on the storage constraints and cost, then if needed, add a mechanism for specifying which resources opt-in to the caching.
+However, this kind of optimization should be avoided in the initial implementation, keeping the code simple.
+We can provide three options for now: cache nothing; cache only the descriptors; and cache everything.

 ### Lazy Loading